tiev/respanol/README.md

 * Verb Conjugations

 # How to run
-You should have install Ruby.
+You should have installed Ruby.
 Then bundle to install gems `bundle install`.

-Then include library in irb: `irb -r ./espanol.rb`.
+Then include library in irb: `irb -I lib -r espanol`.
 Enjoy studying!!!

 I will published this as a gem when I feel it's ready.